Full coverage is a great way to keep your vehicle safe — but are you paying too much?

 Deductibles also apply to comprehensive coverage.
 However, because many auto insurance companies don't see comprehensive claims as the result of driver error, rates typically don't undergo a hike after a comprehensive claim.

 Insurance agents commonly refer to the combination of collision, comprehensive, and liability coverages as “full coverage."
 If you’re looking for additional coverage, you might be left empty-handed.
 Here are events not typically covered by full coverage auto insurance:

+In order to have gap coverage, you need to have collision and comprehensive.
 Gap coverage could be a part of your lease agreement if you’re leasing a vehicle.
 Make sure your insurance covers this.